 Flair Classic Espresso Maker

 The Flair Classic Espresso Maker is a sleek, hand-powered lever espresso machine that does not require electricity.
 It creates enough brewing pressure to mimic the top-of-the-line appliances and their techniques — at a fraction of the cost!
 Its lower price point makes good value for money.
-It is perfect when you prefer to start small if pulling espresso is a brand new skill for you.
+It is perfect when you prefer to start small if pulling espresso is a brand-new skill.

-Due to it being human-powered and relatively light (5 lbs, or 2.27 kg), the Flair espresso maker can be taken on a trip.
-It comes with a padded travel case designed just for that.
+Since it’s human-powered and relatively light (5lbs or 2.27kg), you can take the Flair espresso maker on the go.
+It comes with a padded travel case for that.
 However, you will need a way to heat the water separately.

 To make espresso with the Flair machine, you need to insert the coffee into the portafilter.
-Then, you fill the water chamber, which sits above the coffee, with boiling water.
+Then, fill the water chamber with boiling water, which sits above the coffee.
 Finally, pull the lever by forcing the water through the coffee grounds.

-This action creates enough pressure to extract the coffee properly, producing a great-tasting shot of espresso.
-The Flair espresso maker reaches a pressure of 6 to 9 bars, which is a little low but should still be enough to get you a rich layer of crema on top.
+This creates enough pressure to extract the coffee and get a great espresso shot.
+The Flair espresso maker reaches 6 to 9 bars of pressure, which is a bit low, but it should still give you a good layer of crema on top.

-The detachable brewing head makes cleaning this espresso maker a breeze.
+The detachable brewing head makes cleaning a snap.
 Just don’t forget to rinse it with water after each use.
-If you are worried about putting it back together afterward, you shouldn’t, as it is pretty easy to assemble.
+If you’re worried about putting it back together afterward, you shouldn’t be, as it’s pretty easy to reassemble.

 - No electricity required